 Stay tuned for further announcements and related activity by checking this page or by subscribing to Artificial Intelligence updates through GovDelivery at https://service.govdelivery.com/accounts/USNIST/subscriber/new.

 Please direct questions to explainable-AI@nist.gov.

-NIST will hold a virtual workshop on Explainable Artificial Intelligence (AI).
+NIST held a virtual workshop on Explainable Artificial Intelligence (AI) on January 26-28, 2021.
 Explainable AI is a key element of trustworthy AI and there is significant interest in explainable AI from stakeholders, communities, and areas across this multidisciplinary field.
 As part of NIST’s efforts to provide foundational tools, guidance, and best practices for AI-related research, we released a draft whitepaper, Four Principles of Explainable Artificial Intelligence, for public comment.
 Inspired by comments received, this workshop will delve further into developing an understanding of explainable AI.

 Thank you for your interest in the first draft of Four Principles of Explainable Artificial Intelligence (NISTIR 8312-draft).

 The paper presents four principles that capture the fundamental properties of explainable Artificial Intelligence (AI) systems.
 These principles are heavily influenced by an AI system’s interaction with the human receiving the information.
 The requirements of the given application, the task, and the consumer of the explanation will influence the type of explanation deemed appropriate.
 Our four principles are intended to capture a broad set of motivations, applications, and perspectives.

 We appreciate all those who provided comments.
 Your feedback is important for us to shape this work.

 The comment period for this document is now closed.